-Alternative 2 applies to inactivated shares in the RS-IFQ program, Alternative 3 applies to inactivated shares in the GT-IFQ program, and Alternative 4 applies to both the RS-IFQ and GT-IFQ programs.
+Alternative 2 applies to inactivated shares in the RS-IFQ program and Alternative 3 applies to inactivated shares in the GT-IFQ program.
 The RS-IFQ program was implemented three years prior to the GT-IFQ program, meaning that shareholders of inactivated accounts have had a longer time to activate their accounts.
 Further, the RS-IFQ program 5-year review has been completed, while the GT-IFQ program 5-year review is currently underway.

-The same options are provided for each of Alternatives 2 - 4, which concern the timeline for returning inactivated IFQ shares to NMFS.
+The same options are provided for each of Alternatives 2 and 3, which concern the timeline for returning inactivated IFQ shares to NMFS.
 Options a would return shares held in inactivated accounts to NMFS on the effective date for implementing this amendment, while Options b would delay the return of shares held in inactivated accounts for one year following the effective data for implementing this amendment.
 Depending on the alternative selected in Action 2.2 for distributing the shares held in inactivated accounts, Options a would provide these shares sooner for redistribution than Options b.
 On the other hand, Options b would allow more time for the shareholders of the inactivated accounts to activate and either transfer their shares or begin participating in the program.
+Activating an account may take a small amount of time as citizenship and other information need to be supplied before the account can be accessed.
+Furthermore, if any of these accounts belong to deceased shareholders, then the process may take longer due to legal requirements.